Kong: Skull Island: Influences

-Vogt-Roberts has cited several films that inspired Kong: Skull Island, stating, "If I were going to break it down for people, I'd say you obviously have Apocalypse Now and just the era of '70s filmmaking, with films like The Conversation, too.
-Also Platoon was an inspiration, and many other films and anime and videogames such as the South Korean films (The Host and The Good, the Bad, the Weird and Oldboy), works by Hayao Miyazaki (Princess Mononoke and Spirited Away), and other films and videogames such as Apocalypse Now, Aliens series, The Legend of Zelda series, Shadow of the Colossus, and so on.
-The entire Neon Genesis Evangelion series was a big influence."
-Vogt-Roberts also cited Princess Mononoke as an influence on the approach and design of the monsters.
-He mentioned Sachiel from Neon Genesis Evangelion, Cubone from Pokémon, No-Face from Spirited Away, and the two-legged lizard from the 1933 King Kong as inspirations for the Skullcrawlers.
+Vogt-Roberts has cited several films that influenced Kong: Skull Island:

+Other inspirations include the South Korean films The Good, the Bad, the Weird and Oldboy, plus video games like the Aliens series, The Legend of Zelda series, and Shadow of the Colossus.
+The film's opening scene where an American and a Japanese pilot are stranded on the same island was inspired by Hell in the Pacific (1968).
+The animated works Spirited Away and Princess Mononoke by Hayao Miyazaki influenced the approach and design of the monsters in Kong: Skull Island, as did Sachiel from Neon Genesis Evangelion, Cubone from Pokémon, and the two-legged lizard from the original King Kong.
+The film also references the Italian horror movie Cannibal Holocaust when a giant spider impales a soldier with its leg.

 Music

 Henry Jackman composed the score.
 Jackman blended '70s psychedelic guitars into the score to blend with the film's setting in the 1970s.
-Vogt-Roberts wanted to use songs from the Vietnam era and a myriad of hits from the as it provides a "striking dichotomy, sets the tone and gives us great moments of fun."
+Vogt-Roberts wanted to use songs from the Vietnam era and a myriad of hits from then as it provides a "striking dichotomy, sets the tone and gives us great moments of fun."
 The score was recorded at AIR Lyndhurst Studios with the London Voices and conducted by Gavin Greenaway, with additional music by Alex Belcher, Halli Cauthery, and Stephen Hilton.
 The soundtrack was digitally released in March 2017, through WaterTower Music and then later released in 2018 by Waxwork Records on a double LP.